 Sweet in your mouth at first.
-After a few crunch, a scent of soy sauce joins.
+After a few crunches, a scent of soy sauce joins.
 The exquisite harmony fills your mouth.

 Japanese sweets series 005: